axeluhl/sailing-analytics/wiki/amazon-ec2.md

 USE_ENVIRONMENT=
 </pre>

-#### Receiving wind
+#### Receiving wind from Expedition

-- To receive and forward wind, log into webserver as user trac and switch to $HOME/udpmirror.
+- To receive and forward wind with an Expedition connector, log into webserver as user trac and switch to $HOME/udpmirror.
 Start the mirror and forward it to the instance you want.
+In order to receive wind through the Igtimi connector, this step is not required as the wind data is received directly from the Igtimi server.

 #### Setting up Master and Replica